AlessandroSironi/ODC-Challenges-24/0. FINAL_CTF/RateLimited/rate_writeup.md

     - Login
     - Post
     - Like
-    - ... and some utility functions to :
+    - ... and some utility functions to:
         - Generate random strings.
         - Find the correcty post...
         - ... and extract its ID.